Precious metal

 Precious metals are rare, naturally occurring metallic chemical elements of high economic value.
-Chemically, the precious metals tend to be less reactive than most elements (see noble metal).
+Precious metals, particularly the noble metals, are more corrosion resistant and less chemically reactive than most elements.
 They are usually ductile and have a high lustre.
-Historically, precious metals were important as currency but are now regarded mainly as investment and industrial raw materials.
+Historically, precious metals were important as currency but they are now regarded mainly as investment and industrial raw materials.
 Gold, silver, platinum, and palladium each have an ISO 4217 currency code.

-The best known precious metals are the coinage metals, which are gold and silver.
+The best known precious metals are the precious coinage metals, which are gold and silver.
 Although both have industrial uses, they are better known for their uses in art, jewelry, and coinage.
 Other precious metals include the platinum group metals: ruthenium, rhodium, palladium, osmium, iridium, and platinum, of which platinum is the most widely traded.

 The demand for precious metals is driven not only by their practical use but also by their role as investments and a store of value.
 Historically, precious metals have commanded much higher prices than common industrial metals.

 Bullion

 A metal is deemed to be precious if it is rare.
 The discovery of new sources of ore or improvements in mining or refining processes may cause the value of a precious metal to diminish.
 The status of a "precious" metal can also be determined by high demand or market value.
-Precious metals in bulk form are known as bullion and are traded on commodity markets.
+Precious metals in bulk form are known as bullion and are traded on international bullion markets.
 Bullion metals may be cast into ingots or minted into coins.
 The defining attribute of bullion is that it is valued by its mass and purity rather than by a face value as money.